OpenObservability/OpenMetrics/OpenMetrics.md

 For high availability and ad-hoc access a common approach is to have multiple ingestors.
 To support this, concurrent expositions MUST be supported.
 All BCPs for concurrent systems SHOULD be followed, common pitfalls include deadlocks, race conditions, and overly-coarse grained locking preventing expositions progressing concurrently.

 ## Metric Naming and Namespaces
-EDITOR’S NOTE: This section might be good for a BCP paper.
+EDITOR'S NOTE: This section might be good for a BCP paper.
 We aim for a balance between understandability, avoiding clashes, and succinctness in the naming of metrics and label names.
-Names are separated through underscores, so metric names end up being in “snake_case”.
+Names are separated through underscores, so metric names end up being in "snake_case".

-To take an example “http_request_seconds” is succinct but would clash between large numbers of applications, and it's also unclear exactly what this metric is measuring.
+To take an example "http_request_seconds" is succinct but would clash between large numbers of applications, and it's also unclear exactly what this metric is measuring.
 For example, it might be before or after auth middleware in a complex system.

 Metric names should indicate what piece of code they come from.
-So a company called A Company Manufacturing Everything might prefix all metrics in their code with “acme_”, and if they had a HTTP router library measuring latency it might have a metric such as “acme_http_router_request_seconds” with a Help string indicating that it is the overall latency.
+So a company called A Company Manufacturing Everything might prefix all metrics in their code with "acme_", and if they had a HTTP router library measuring latency it might have a metric such as "acme_http_router_request_seconds" with a Help string indicating that it is the overall latency.

 It is not the aim to prevent all potential clashes across all applications, as that would require heavy handed solutions such as a global registry of metric namespaces or very long namespaces based on DNS.
 Rather the aim is to keep to a lightweight informal approach, so that for a given application that it is very unlikely that there is clash across its constituent libraries.